Public Safety DISPATCH (AOJ 158)

 If you have any specific questions about dispatch or other AOJ programs, please contact our Administration of Justice office at 619-644-7323 or email firstname.lastname@example.org.

-For step-by-step instructions on how to register, go to the POST CPT Training link on the left.
+For step-by-step instructions on how to register, go to the POST CPT Training link, and click on

 To find other colleges who may offer this course, please visit the POST website at www.post.ca.gov, click on the course catalog.
 You will see who is certified to offer the course, however you will need to contact the provider to find out when the course is available.